Indian Institute of Science Education and Research, Thiruvananthapuram: Rankings

 Indian Institute of Science Education and Research, Thiruvananthapuram was ranked in the 151-200 band in India by the National Institutional Ranking Framework in overall ranking in 2024.

 Nature Index ranked IISERs as a whole at 4th in the World's 'Top 30 academic institutions under 30' in high-quality research output.
 It also ranked IISERs at 37th in its overall list of World's Top 200 rising academic institutions.

+Nature Index

+According to the Nature Index institutional profile, IISER Thiruvananthapuram is among India’s leading research institutes in the natural sciences.

+Subject-wise rank in India (Nature Index 2024–2025):